 (And it may also be because rental cash flow is more predictable than stock returns, but that’s another conversation!)

 What Affects Cash-on-Cash Returns?

-For example, if you buy a property for $100,000, intending to flip it.
-You manage to secure $90,000 of the purchase price.
-You would invest $10,000 of your own cash as a down payment and pay another $2,000 out-of-pocket in carrying costs.
+Let’s say you want to buy a property for $100,000, intending to flip it.
+You manage to secure $90,000 of the purchase price with financing, and plan to invest $10,000 of your own cash as down payment and another $2,000 out-of-pocket in carrying costs.
 In this scenario, your total cash outlay would be $12,000.

 $6,000 earned / $12,000 cash invested = 50%